-As your surrogacy journey begins, figuring out how to navigate through the financial aspects can be challenging and overwhelming.
-There are many different areas of surrogacy that require careful budgeting and planning, so it’s important to start off with a solid plan.
+Looking for finance tips when using a surrogate?
+Figuring out how to navigate through the financial aspects can be challenging and overwhelming.
+There are many different areas of surrogacy that require careful budgeting and planning, so it's important to start off with a solid plan.
+These tips will help you navigate the financial decisions you'll need to make when the time comes to start the process.

 1. Consider All Your Options

-Surrogacy can be very costly.
-Luckily, many different grants are available to aid you in your surrogacy journey.
-Learning more about the different surrogacy grant options you can apply for will give you a better understanding of the costs associated with surrogacy.
-You’ll have to factor in medical and travel expenses, legal fees, as well as any payment to the agency you choose.
+Grants: There are many different surrogacy grant optionsyou can apply to help cover medical and travel expenses, legal fees, as well as any payment to the agency you choose.

-2. Set Up a Health Insurance Plan
+1. Set Up a Health Insurance Plan

 Your surrogate's personal medical insurance may not cover her pregnancy.
 Often, there are "surrogacy exclusions" which allow an insurance company to deny payment for any services relating to a surrogate pregnancy.
 But, just like any pregnancy, your surrogate will have to attend many appointments with her OBGYN throughout the pregnancy.
 And of course, there is the cost of the birth!

-3. Open a Flex-Spending Account
+1. Open a Flex-Spending Account

-Flexible Spending Account (FSA) allows you to put a portion of your income directly towards healthcare expenses.
-With an FSA, you can allocate a certain percentage of your direct deposit, so you don’t have to think or worry about putting the extra money aside.
+A Flexible Spending Account (FSA) allows you to put a portion of your income directly towards healthcare expenses.
+With an FSA, you can allocate a certain percentage of your direct deposit, so you don't have to think or worry about putting the extra money aside.
 Another terrific benefit to an FSA is that the money spent on medical expenses is tax-free.

 This means that the money you use on your appointments, medications, check-ups, and overall healthcare won't be taxed, and you'll have that extra money to set aside for future expenses.

-4. Dedicate a Savings Account for Your Child
+1. Dedicate a Savings Account for Your Child

-5. Cover Your Other Expenses
+1. Cover Your Other Expenses

 It's easy to get overwhelmed when welcoming a child, especially in terms of the financial burdens associated with surrogacy.
 There are so many other expenses involved in your life in addition to those associated with having children.